98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 # ZFS-on-Root with Systemd-Boot
 This example is completed with Debian-based distros.
-Specifically, Debian Buster and Bullseye both on the same zpool, as well as an ext4-based installed of Ubuntu for recovery purposes.
+Specifically, Debian Buster and Bullseye both on the same zpool, as well as an ext4-based installation of Ubuntu for recovery purposes.

 Zpool name = data
 Data set hierarchy (bold datasets have no mountpoint and are for organization purposes only):